justinjest/python-essentials/lessons/01IntroToPython.md

 ### Basic Debugging Video

-Let's wrap up Lesson 1's content with a short video on debugging.
+Let's wrap up this section with a short video on debugging.

 **[View the video here!](https://youtu.be/_6RWIz65ssE)**